2022 Fall events and activities in Northwest Arkansas

-Of course, we always enjoy the multiple seasons in Northwest Arkansas — and fall is definitely one of the prettiest here.
-To help you enjoy this time of year, we’ve rounded up 10 of the best things to do this fall in Northwest Arkansas.
+It’s time to fall into some fun activities!
+We love the multiple seasons in Northwest Arkansas — and fall is definitely one of the prettiest here.
+To help you enjoy all that fall has to offer, we’ve rounded up 10 of the best things to do over the next few months.

-We’re also providing the 2020 Fall Fun Guide in a printer-friendly version that you can download for free by clicking HERE.
-Just print it and stick it on your fridge or in your purse, diaper bag or in the car so you’ll have it handy.
-(Some moms also like to bookmark this guide on their phone’s homescreen so all the info is just a click away.)
+You can also grab the 2022 Fall Fun Guide in a printer-friendly version.
+Download it for free!
+Just print and stick it on your fridge or in your purse, diaper bag or in the car so you’ll have it handy.
+(Or just bookmark the link on your phone, so all the info is just a click away.)

 Click on the names of the events below to find out more about each activity:

-In Springdale, we love to comb through Midtown Eclectic Mall.
+- In Springdale, we love to comb through Midtown Mall.

 - Craft a beautiful day at a craft fair.
 There are several fun craft fairs planned for mid-October this year, including the It’s Fall Y’all Craft Fair in Bentonville on Oct.
-15-18, the Frisco Station Mall Arts & Crafts Fair in Rogers on Oct.
-15-18, the Ozark Regional Arts & Crafts Fair in Fayetteville on Oct.
-15-17 and the Spanker Creek Farm Arts & Crafts Fair in Bella Vista on Oct.
-14-18, 2020.
-Sadly, the ever-popular War Eagle Fair is cancelled this year.
-(Sharp’s Show and War Eagle Mill craft fair are also cancelled.)
+13-16; the Ozark Regional Arts & Crafts Fair in Fayetteville on Oct.
+13-15 and Springdale on Oct.
+14-15.
+One of the most popular craft fairs in the region is War Eagle and it will run Oct.
+13-16.
+Sadly, the Spanker Creek Farm Arts & Crafts Fair in Bella Vista is canceled for 2022.

 - Follow the Arkansas Wine Trail.
 One way to really see the beauty of Arkansas is to visit the various wineries across the Natural State.
-We have two wonderful wineries in Northwest Arkansas, including Sassafras Springs Vineyard in Springdale and Tontitown Winery in Tontitown.
+We have two wonderful wineries in Northwest Arkansas, including Sassafras Springs Vineyard in Springdale and Tontitown Winery in Tontitown (we hear good things about the music there, but the bingo nights sound amazing, ha!).
 Here’s a list of other wineries across Arkansas.

 - Take in the NWA view from a local patio.
-We love to hang out on a patio in the fall here and we’re even more committed to eating outside during these pandemic times.
+We love to hang out on a patio in the fall here.
 Here’s a list of popular patios across Northwest Arkansas, including info about the outdoor refreshment districts in downtown Fayetteville and Springdale.

 - Shop unique boutiques.
 In late November, there’s always the NWA Boutique Show to enjoy.
 This year the show is scheduled for Nov.
-20-21 at John Q Hammons Convention Center in Rogers.
-(Please note the new location for a second year.)
+18-19, 2022 at the John Q Hammons Convention Center in Rogers.
 This juried show features boutique booths with custom and one-of-a-kind creations from local and regional designers.
 Clothing, jewelry, art, stationery, gifts, personalized items, home décor, furniture, baby essentials and more.
 See you there!

 Here are the links to each farmer’s market: